EvilCrypto/mbpos-resources/linux-masternode-setup.md

 #### Step 5 - (Optional) Install and configure UFW firewall

-It is strongly recommended that you install a firewall that only allows traffic on the Bifrost mainnet port (9229) and the ssh terminal port (22).
+It is strongly recommended that you install a firewall that only allows traffic on the MasterBitPOS mainnet port (9229) and the ssh terminal port (22).

 In your console, enter the following commands, one at a time: